You can discover and automate privilege management based on policies.

 - Leave the remaining fields with the default settings.

-- Once the queue is created, Remember the queue URL which will look similar to https://sqs.us-west-1.amazonaws.com/215634055688/ec2-state-events.
+- Once the queue is created, remember the queue URL which will look similar to https://sqs.us-west-1.amazonaws.com/215634055688/ec2-state-events.
 You will need this information for the CloudWatch rule.

-- Go to the CloudWatch AWS console
+- Go to the Amazon Event Bridge Console.

 - Insert the following text:

 "EC2 Instance State-change Notification"